 - Vicodin (Hydrocodone)

 Intravenous fluids, or IV fluids, are given to patients for two primary reasons, to replace fluids they have lost through illness or injury, or to provide fluids when they are unable to drink as they normally would.
 The solution that is used is selected based on the patient’s needs and can change periodically during a hospital stay.
+When patients are able to take fluids by mouth, their need for IV fluids are dramatically decreased in most cases.

 - Half-Normal Saline (.45 NaCL)